 Last Updated on November 11, 2019Guide for the MD/DMRD/DNB radiology exam!
 Congratulations on surviving through three years of radiology!
 The next task on hands is clearing the final radiology exam.
 The Indian examination system and the entire education system is far from perfect.
 You are expected to slog during the first year without time for …

 Last Updated on May 20, 2019 Congratulations and welcome to Radiology- The most sought after the branch in medicine.
 There are lots of things to learn in radiology.
 I am sure your friends must have discouraged you from taking up radiology, claiming it to be a “non-clinical” branch.
 But I am glad that you …

-Last Updated on November 4, 2018 MD/DNB/DMRD Radiology Practical Exams Questions compilation!
+Last Updated on November 16, 2019 MD/DNB/DMRD Radiology Practical Exams Questions compilation!
 Radiology Practical exams can be tricky, especially for DNB candidates.
 DNB candidates are usually allocated centers other than their own college/hospital.
-These can be conducted anywhere in India and the difficulty level depends on each center and the examiners that are going to conduct …
+These can be conducted anywhere in India and the difficulty level depends on each center and the examiners that are going to …

 Last Updated on August 22, 2019 Free Radiology Exam resources!
 There are a lot of free radiology resources online but before the exams, it is difficult to browse through all of them.
 Also, you might just end up surfing from one website to another without actually learning anything.
 A lot of FREE to share radiology …